Stefan Haberl, M.A. - patent translations |

 Procedure - Quality Management

-On the same day an order is received, the customer will get an acknowledgement (e-mail or fax), so that he/she will know that the deadline is going to be met.
+On the same day an order is received, the client will get an acknowledgement via e-mail, so that they will know that the deadline is going to be met.

 The terminology of the technical field (if not already known) will be clarified using existing translations (such as claims etc.) or using my own research.